 Parsek designed several user-friendly digital tools to simplify collaboration in healthcare.
 Their headquarters are in Vienna, R&D subsidiary in Ljubljana and they also have market representatives in London and Paris.
 Being an innovative company aiming to provide unified collaboration solutions within Europe, Parsek decided to explore their market potential in The Netherlands.
-They teamed up with MedScaler to validate their value proposition through an Initial Market Exploration for two of their eHealth solutions: Vitaly Managed Care for efficiently coordinated outpatient care and Vitaly Case Conference for collaborative decision making of complex and dispersed multidisciplinary teams.
+They teamed up with MedScaler to validate their value proposition through an Market Validation for two of their eHealth solutions: Vitaly Managed Care for efficiently coordinated outpatient care and Vitaly Case Conference for collaborative decision making of complex and dispersed multidisciplinary teams.

 Vitaly Managed Care